How to Determine Your Skin Type

 The Tissue Test Method

-Your T-zone has more oil glands than your cheeks.
-Forehead nose and chin naturally make more sebum than the sides of your face.
-That’s just how facial anatomy works.
-This matters because it explains why combination skin exists and why so many people have it.
+Your T-zone has more oil glands than your cheeks, so your forehead, nose, and chin naturally make more sebum than the sides of your face.
+That’s just how facial anatomy works, and it’s exactly why combination skin exists and why so many people have it.

 Understanding Your Skin Type Test Results

-Do this test three mornings in a row.
-One test won’t tell you enough because too many variables affect your results.
-How well you slept changes oil production.
-Room temperature matters.
-What you ate last night shifts things.
-Same result three times?
-That’s your actual type.
+Do this test 3 mornings in a row, since one test alone won’t tell you enough.
+Too many variables affect your results, from how well you slept to the room temperature to what you ate the night before.
+If you get the same result 3 times, then that’s your actual type.

 1. Normal Skin